Childhood Brain Stem Glioma Treatment (PDQ®)–Patient Version

 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-- Surgery that may be followed by chemotherapy and/or radiation therapy.
+- Surgery to remove the tumor may be followed by chemotherapy and/or external radiation therapy.

 - Observation for small tumors that grow slowly.
 Cerebrospinal fluid diversion may be done when there is extra fluid in the brain.